Albert Read (executive): Other roles

 Read was a director of Ian Fleming Publications, best known for their involvement in the James Bond franchise.
 He is a board member of the Independent Press Standards Organisation's regulatory funding committee.

 Personal life and family

 Read is the son of the novelist and historian Piers Paul Read and is the grandson of Sir Herbert Read, poet, art critic and founder of the Institute of Contemporary Arts.

-He lives in London with his wife and editor, Catherine Ostler.
+He lives in London with his wife, author and editor, Catherine Ostler, and their children.